lastzero/liquidbytes-blog/content/contact/index.md

 ---

 The best way to get in touch is to write an email to michael (at) liquidbytes (dot) net.
-I'd love to hear from you!
+I'd love to hear from you :-)

 You can also find me on [GitHub][1], [Twitter][2] and [LinkedIn][3].